-- 1. For a period of five (5) years from the date of testing, a student who is tested and performs at or above the following standards: - ACT: composite score of 23 with a minimum of 19 on both the English and mathematics tests; or,
+1. For a period of five (5) years from the date of testing, a student who is tested and performs at or above the following standards:

+ACT: composite score of 23 with a minimum of 19 on both the English and mathematics tests; or,

-- b.
-SAT: a combined verbal and mathematics score of 1070 with a minimum of 500 on both the verbal and the mathematics tests. - For a period of three (3) years from the date of testing, a student who is tested and performs on the Texas Assessment of Academic Skills (TAAS) with a minimum scale score of 1770 on the writing test, a Texas Learning Index (TLI) of 86 on the mathematics test and 89 on the reading test. - 3.
-A student who has graduated with an associate or baccalaureate degree from an accredited institution of higher education. - 4.
-A student who transfers to Clarendon College from a private or independent institution of higher education or an accredited out-of-state institution of higher education and who has satisfactorily completed college-level course work as determined by Clarendon College. - 5.
-A student who has previously attended any institution and has been determined to have met readiness standards by that institution. - A student who is enrolled in a certificate program of one year or less (Level-One Certificates). - 7.
-A student who is serving on active duty as a member of the armed forces of the United States, the Texas National Guard, or as a member of reserve component of the armed forces of the United States and has been serving for at least three (3) years preceding enrollment. - A student who on or after August 1, 1990, was honorably discharged, retired, or released from active duty as a member of the armed forces of the United States or the Texas National Guard, or service as a member of a reserve component of the armed forces of the United States. - Students who are non-degree seeking or non-certificate seeking may be exempt.
-Students should contact the Office of Admissions and Records for additional information.
+- SAT: a combined verbal and mathematics score of 1070 with a minimum of 500 on both the verbal and the mathematics tests. - For a period of three (3) years from the date of testing, a student who is tested and performs on the Texas Assessment of Academic Skills (TAAS) with a minimum scale score of 1770 on the writing test, a Texas Learning Index (TLI) of 86 on the mathematics test and 89 on the reading test. - 3.
+For a period of three (3) years from the date of testing, a student who is tested and performs on the Eleventh grade exit-level Texas Assessment of Knowledge and Skills (TAKS) with a minimum scale score of 2200 on the math section and a minimum scale score of 2200 on the English Language Arts Section with a writing subsection score of at least a three (3). - A student who has graduated with an associate or baccalaureate degree from an accredited institution of higher education. - A student who transfers to Clarendon College from a private or independent institution of higher education or an accredited out-of-state institution of higher education and who has satisfactorily completed collegelevel course work as determined by Clarendon College.

+- 6. A student who transfers to Clarendon College from a private or independent institution of higher education or an accredited out-of-state institution of higher education and who has satisfactorily completed college-level course work as determined by Clarendon College. - 7.
+A student who is enrolled in a certificate program of one year or less (Level-One Certificates). - 8.
+A student who is enrolled in a certificate program of one year or less (Level-One Certificates). - 9.
+A student who on or after August 1, 1990, was honorably discharged, retired, or released from active duty as a member of the armed forces of the United States or the Texas National Guard, or service as a member of a reserve component of the armed forces of the United States. - Students who are non-degree seeking or noncertificate seeking may be exempt.
+Students should contact the Registrar's Office for additional information.